luminati-io/web-scraping-with-scrapegraphai/README.md

 4  Sapiens: A Brief History of Humankind  54.23     in stock
 ```

 This is just an example of cleaning scraped data; the process varies based on the data and LLM use case.
 Cleaning ensures your language models receive structured and meaningful input.
+Learn about the most popular [AI use cases](https://brightdata.com/ai).

 You can find all the code for this tutorial in [this GitHub repo](https://github.com/mikeyny/scrapegraphai-demo).